wtsi-ic/wtsi-software-policy/POLICY.md

 licensee.
 Licenses that share these properties should be chosen whenever possible.

-## <a name="impnotes.recommended.permissive"></a>Permissive licenses
+## <a name="impnotes.recommended.permissive"></a>Permissive licences

-Some licenses (permissive licenses) don't include many additional restrictions on the licensee.
-In practice, this means that under a permissive license the licensee is allowed to take the code, combine it with their own software, modify it to include additional functionality, and sell it to others under another license terms (including nonfree licenses) without sharing the source code of the software (or their changes) with anyone.
+Some licences (permissive licences) don't include many additional restrictions on the licensee.
+In practice, this means that under a permissive licence the licensee is allowed to take the code, combine it with their own software, modify it to include additional functionality, and sell it to others under another licence terms (including nonfree licences) without sharing the source code of the software (or their changes) with anyone.

-These licenses may be a good choice when:
+These licences may be a good choice when:

-* there is little or no potential for paid-license commercialisation (because being available under a permissive license undermines the business case for a paid license), or when the benefits of being permissive outweigh the benefits from any potential commercialisation; and
+* there is little or no potential for paid-licence commercialisation (because being available under a permissive licence undermines the business case for a paid licence), or when the benefits of being permissive outweigh the benefits from any potential commercialisation; and

 * substantial development is not expected to occur outside of the Institute, and if it does, it is acceptable that modified versions may not be made available.

-Because the license terms are more permissive, software under permissive licenses might tend to get more use (especially within companies) than software under more restrictive free licenses, so it might be a good choice if the most important factor is to have the software used as widely as possible (for example, software which serves as the reference implementation for a data format standard).
+Because the licence terms are more permissive, software under permissive licences might tend to get more use (especially within companies) than software under more restrictive free licences, so it might be a good choice if the most important factor is to have the software used as widely as possible (for example, software which serves as the reference implementation for a data format standard).

-Permissive licenses that are recommended for use include:
+Permissive licences that are recommended for use include:

 * Apache License, Version 2.0 (Apache) <https://www.gnu.org/licenses/license-list.html#apache2>
 * Expat License (MIT) <https://www.gnu.org/licenses/license-list.html#Expat>
 * Modified BSD license (mBSD) <https://www.gnu.org/licenses/license-list.html#ModifiedBSD>

-The MIT license and mBSD license are quite similar permissive licenses except that the mBSD license explicitly prohibits the use of the name of the copyright holder to endorse or promote products derived from the software without permission.
-However, that explicit statement is probably not required as permission would be required to claim any endorsement, so functionally the MIT and mBSD licenses are equivalent.
+The MIT licence and mBSD licence are quite similar permissive licences except that the mBSD licence explicitly prohibits the use of the name of the copyright holder to endorse or promote products derived from the software without permission.
+However, that explicit statement is probably not required as permission would be required to claim any endorsement, so functionally the MIT and mBSD licences are equivalent.
-Both of those licenses are so short that the full license text should be included near the top of each and every source code file (see [Appendix Boilerplate](#appendix.boilerplate) and [Appendix examples](#appendix.examples)) for boilerplate templates and examples).
+Both of those licences are so short that the full licence text should be included near the top of each and every source code file (see [Appendix Boilerplate](#appendix.boilerplate) and [Appendix examples](#appendix.examples)) for boilerplate templates and examples).
-These licenses are compatible with most other free software licenses (including the recommended copyleft licenses; see [Copyleft licenses](#impnotes.recommended.copyleft)) — this means that a licensee of software conveyed to them under MIT or mBSD licenses can be redistributed under the terms of another license such as the GPL.
+These licences are compatible with most other free software licences (including the recommended copyleft licences; see [Copyleft licences](#impnotes.recommended.copyleft)) — this means that a licensee of software conveyed to them under MIT or mBSD licences can be redistributed under the terms of another licence such as the GPL.

-The Apache license is also fairly permissive, but offers additional protections to the in the form of patent termination and indemnification clauses.
-This basically means that the copyright holders automatically grant the licensee a royalty-free patent license such that using the software would never be considered patent infringement.
-It also terminates those automatic patent licenses if the licensee files a lawsuit against anyone claiming that the software infringes on their patents.
-The Apache license is therefore a good choice for a permissive license, although it is important to note that those additional provisions make it less compatible with other licenses.
-In particular, it is not possible to combine code under a GPLv2 license (without the "or later version" clause) and the Apache license, whereas this can be done with the MIT or mBSD licenses.
+The Apache licence is also fairly permissive, but offers additional protections to the in the form of patent termination and indemnification clauses.
+This basically means that the copyright holders automatically grant the licensee a royalty-free patent licence such that using the software would never be considered patent infringement.
+It also terminates those automatic patent licences if the licensee files a lawsuit against anyone claiming that the software infringes on their patents.
+The Apache licence is therefore a good choice for a permissive licence, although it is important to note that those additional provisions make it less compatible with other licences.
+In particular, it is not possible to combine code under a GPLv2 licence (without the "or later version" clause) and the Apache licence, whereas this can be done with the MIT or mBSD licences.

-## <a name="impnotes.recommended.copyleft"></a>Copyleft licenses
+## <a name="impnotes.recommended.copyleft"></a>Copyleft licences

-Other licenses (copyleft licenses) place additional restrictions on what the licensee is allowed to do, generally in the interest of ensuring that the code, and any modifications to the code, continues to stay free.
+Other licences (copyleft licences) place additional restrictions on what the licensee is allowed to do, generally in the interest of ensuring that the code, and any modifications to the code, continues to stay free.